spaceman35/spaceman35/books.md

 If you have any recommendations for me, I'd love to hear them!

-- Reading list with hyperlinks to notes + ratings for each...should I also include journal articles here too?
-I think I will, at least for the international relations section
+- Reading list with hyperlinks to notes + ratings for each + cover art (maybe I auto resize each cover to a standard size?)
-- each book will just be a cover and link to that page's review/notes/rating/extra info

 ## Thinking